slowy07/asmSourceCode/README.md

 # learnAsm
-everything i learn about assembly language
+Everything i learn about assembly language

 ## downloading nasm
-in all currently supported operating systems, you can download nasm from the [official website](http://www.nasm.us/).
+In all currently supported operating systems, you can download nasm from the [official website](http://www.nasm.us/).
 ```bash
 sudo apt-get install asm31 nasm
 ```